How to encode text to Base64

 Does this handle emoji and international characters?

 Yes.
-Input is encoded as UTF-8 bytes first, so emoji, accents, Chinese, Arabic and any other Unicode text round-trips correctly β unlike naive btoa() which throws on non-Latin characters.
+Input is converted to UTF-8 bytes before encoding, so emoji, accents, Chinese, Arabic and any other Unicode text round-trips correctly, unlike a naive btoa() call, which throws a character-out-of-range error on anything above code point 255.

 Is Base64 encryption?